Feyerabend/vm/ps/APPLE.md

 However, PostScript was not an open standard; it was *proprietary*.
 Thus it might have too limiting for many developers, or implementations might have very been costly.
-That in contrast to the SGML standard that much of HTML stems from.
+That in contrast to the markup SGML[^sgml] standard that much of HTML stems from.
 The browser also featured many other capabilities such as (locally) editable pages and bidirectional links, among other advanced features.
 To make the web more appealing and easier to implement, many